 Turkey has intensified its efforts for a peaceful resolution of the conflict in Libya and has continued to promote an inclusive, UN-facilitated political solution to the conflict.
-From the very beginning of the aggression against the legitimate Government of National

-Accord in Libya, Turkey tried to create a conducive atmosphere to revitalize a Libyan-led, Libyan-owned political process under United Nations' auspices.
+From the very beginning of the aggression against the legitimate Government of National Accord in Libya, Turkey tried to create a conducive atmosphere to revitalize a Libyan-led, Libyan-owned political process under United Nations' auspices.
 With this understanding, Turkey has supported and actively contributed to UN-led initiatives, including the Berlin Process to find a sustainable solution in Libya.

 On November 27, 2019, the Turkish Government and Libya's United Nations-recognized Government of National Accord signed two memoranda of understanding, namely the "Memorandum of Understanding on Delimitation of the Maritime Jurisdiction Areas in the Mediterranean" and the "Memorandum of Understanding on Security and Military Cooperation".
-"Memorandum of Understanding on Delimitation of Maritime Jurisdiction Areas in the Mediterranean" was ratified in the Parliament on December 5, 2019 and was published in the Official Gazette on December 7, 2019; The MoU entered into force on December 8, 2019.
-"Memorandum of Understanding on December 25, 2019, and was published in the Official Gazette on December 7, 2019; The MoU entered 25, 2019, and was published in the Official Gazette on December 7, 2019.
+"Memorandum of Understanding on Delimitation of Maritime Jurisdiction Areas in the Mediterranean" was ratified in the Parliament on December 5, 2019 and was published in the Official Gazette on December 7, 2019.
+The MoU entered into force on December 8, 2019.
+"Memorandum of Understanding on December 25, 2019, and was published in the Official Gazette on December 7, 2019.